 -

-Outstanding Graduate Student Paper Award, Decision-Making, Social Networks, and Society Section, American Sociological Association, 2025
+Outstanding Graduate Student Paper Award, Decision-Making, Social Networks, and Society Section, American Sociological Association, 2025; Robert F Dentler Student Award, Sociological Practice and Public Sociology Section, American Sociological Association, 2025

 -